-- (A) All compact privileges shall expire on the actual expiration date of the home state license even if the home state allows practice beyond the license expiration date. - (B) Impact of changing the primary state of residence. - (1) Moving to another member state. - a.
+- (A) All compact privileges shall expire on the actual expiration date of the home state license even if the home state allows practice beyond the license expiration date.
+The expiration date of the home state license shall be the expiration date that was in effect on the date the individual purchased the compact privilege.
+Any renewal of the home state license does not automatically extend the expiration date of the compact privilege. - (B) Impact of changing the primary state of residence. - (1) Moving to another member state. - a.
 The compact privilege holder must hold an active license in the new home state prior to changing the primary state of residence or all current compact privileges will be terminated.
-Thirty (30) business days after the date of legal change of permanent address is considered the date of change in home state. - b.
-When a compact privilege holder obtains the license in the new home state and changes the primary state of residence, the expiration date of all current compact privileges will be updated to match the expiration date of the new home state license. - (2) Moving to a non-member state.
+Sixty (60) business days after the date of legal change of permanent address is considered the date of change in home state. - b.
+When a compact privilege holder obtains the license in the new home state and changes the primary state of residence, the expiration date of all current compact privileges will be updated to match the expiration date of the new home state license.
+The expiration date of the home state license shall be the expiration date that was in effect on the date the primary state of residence is change. - (2) Moving to a non-member state.